-On the left there are buttons to access the detectors information.
-The color of these buttons is inherited from the equipments belonging to these detectors that are controlled/monitored by the DCS.
-The color code is as follows:
+On the left there are buttons to access the detectors information and a summary of COMPASS actual status.
+The color of the detector buttons is inherited from the equipments belonging to the respective detector subsystems that are controlled/monitored by the DCS.
+The color code is as follows1:

 - GREEN: all OK

 - ORANGE: some alert is present

-- RED: Some fatal alert is present
+- RED: some fatal alert is present

 - DARK GREY: an alert has come, but state went back to normal again.
-The Grey color is displayed until a user "acknowledges" the alert.
+The grey color is displayed until a user "acknowledges" the alert.

 - LIGHT GREY: no alert limits defined, or they exist but the alerts were masked.

 - WHITE: no alert limits defined.

 On the center top there is the alerts table.
 It shows the most recent 5 alerts in the system.
-If more than 5 alerts are active at the moment (which is probable), they can be viewed in detail from the All alarms button: "All alarms": choose "Time range: Current" and check that "filter" has "alert state: All" and "Dpe filter: " selected.
-The Masked Alarms button opens a list of all the alarms that are presently masked in the system (thus, if one of these will be in alert state, it will not show up, in the detector buttons color, or as a line in the alerts table), nor will it trigger a sound alarm ("cuckoo").
+If more than 5 alerts are active at the moment (which is probable), they can be viewed in detail from the All alarms button: "All alarms": choose "Time range: Current" and check that "filter" has "alert state: All" and "Dpe filter: " (or blank) selected.
+The Masked Alarms button opens a list of all the alarms that are presently masked in the system (thus, if one of these will be in alert state, it will not show up, neither in the detector buttons color, nor as a line in the alerts table), nor will it trigger a sound alarm ("cuckoo").